wendall911/Guidebook/README.md

 ## License Information

-Much of guidebook's original code and assets are licensed under the CC-BY-NC-SA 3.0 Unported license, and the repository is a direct fork for historical purposes.
+Much of Handbook's original code and assets are licensed under the CC-BY-NC-SA 3.0 Unported license, and the repository is a direct fork for historical purposes.

-Code for datagen is under the MIT licence.
+Code for datagen and all other future updates or additions are under the MIT licence.